 All questions and offers of proof, objectives and rulings hereon;

-His or her proposed findings, conclusions of law, and a recommended decision;
+Their proposed findings, conclusions of law, and a recommended decision;

 A copy of the recommendations of the dismissal review committee.

 Deciding, with advice from the Dismissal Review Committee, whether the hearing shall be open to the educational community, or whether particular persons should be permitted or excluded from attendance.